South Bay Salt Works: History

-In the 1920s another company, California Chemical Corporation, extracted bromine from the waters from the salt ponds.
-In addition the company also produced magnesium chloride, beginning as early as the 1910s.
+In the 1920s another company, California Chemical Corporation, extracted bromine from the waters of the salt ponds.In addition the company also produced magnesium chloride, beginning as early as the 1910s.
 Production of bromine ended after World War II.

-During the majority of the 20th century, the amount of salt harvested at the salt works remained relatively constant.
-In 1958, Western Salt Company was the second largest salt producer in California, which also had salt production operations in Newport Beach, at the time.
+In 1922, the salt works were acquired by Henry G. Fenton.
+For the majority of the 20th century, the amount of salt harvested at the salt works remained relatively constant.
+In 1958, Western Salt Company was the second largest salt producer in California, which also had salt production operations in Newport Beach at the time.
 As late as 1978, the salt works supplied the salt needs of San Diego's tuna fleet.
 In 1999, the salt ponds were sold to the San Diego County Regional Airport Authority, transferring the salt ponds to the United States Fish and Wildlife Service; both have leased it out for continued salt harvesting.
 The leasers are a company formed by former employers of Western Salt Company, who changed the name to its present name, maintaining the buildings as private property of the salt works itself.
-In 2005, right of way of the former Coronado Belt Line in the salt pools, were designated historic by the city of San Diego and later converted into a bike path as part of the "Bayshore Bikeway".
-In 2009, the city of San Diego claimed land use authority over the property.
+In 2005, the right-of-way of the former Coronado Belt Line in the salt pools was designated historic by the city of San Diego and later converted into a bike path as part of the Bayshore Bikeway.
+In 2009, the city of San Diego claimed land-use authority over the property.
 In 2011, two of the works' salt ponds were restored to marshlands.
 Additional work is a requirement of the permit for the Carlsbad desalination plant.